-The Mental Health Commission partners with the McCusker Centre for Action on Alcohol and Youth to deliver statewide mental health, alcohol and drug prevention programs.
+The Mental Health Commission partners with Cancer Council Western Australia to deliver statewide mental health, alcohol and drug prevention programs.
 These programs inform and educate the community via mass reach social marketing strategies.
 Campaigns include:

 The Alcohol.Think Again education campaign is part of a comprehensive approach that aims to reduce the level of alcohol-related harm and ill-health in Western Australia.
 Alcohol.Think Again aims to reduce the impact that alcohol use has on our community by changing the drinking culture in Western Australia to support safer drinking environments and practices, and features campaigns with messaging consistent with the National Health and Medical Research Council Australian Guidelines to Reduce Health Risks from Drinking Alcohol.